-Ronit is an innovative violinist known for her virtuosity, continually expanding stylistic palette, and sonic range.
+Ronit is an innovative violinist whose virtuosity comes through a continually expanding stylistic palette and sonic range.
 She began playing at the age of four, and trained with some of the world’s finest violinists, including Erick Friedman, the protégé of Jascha Heifetz, and Zvi Zeitlin.
 In addition to the violin, Ronit plays an electric 7-string violin which extends below the cello range.
 She performs as a singer, guitarist, and on various other stringed instruments as well as computers, electronics, and percussion.
-Recent solo violin performances by Ronit can be heard on the scores for The Finest Hours, Now You See Me, Jessabelle, and the Emmy-nominated Ring of Fire, among many others.
+Solo violin performances by Ronit can be heard on the scores for The Finest Hours, Now You See Me, Jessabelle, and the Emmy-nominated Ring of Fire, among many others.

 Kirchman’s theater music scores include Stop Kiss in Los Angeles (2011), a chamber opera, and productions with the Lincoln Center Theater Directors’ Lab, Target Margin Theater, and Peculiar Works in New York City.
 Her concert works include Reparts, an orchestral piece premiered by the New Century Players of Los Angeles, and Departures, which pairs a jazz ensemble with live audiovisual computer instruments using the narrative of Casablanca and visual film elements as the framework for improvisation.

 Ronit is also a pioneer in re-imagining film scores for live performance in her ongoing Remix Anatomy series, with performances sponsored by FilmForum Los Angeles and the Sundance Institute.
-Ronit’s soundtracks and composition albums are commercially available through Wild River Records.
+She has also had the pleasure of conducting her film scores with live orchestra at The Wiltern with The Future Is Female concert series and other gala presentations.

 Born and raised in NYC, Ronit currently resides in Los Angeles with her husband and two children.